syedscv/incident-analyzer1/README.md

 ## 👨‍💻 Author

-Developed as part of a rapid PoC to demonstrate backend engineering, cloud readiness, and AI integration capability.
+Developed as part of a PoC to demonstrate backend engineering, cloud readiness, and AI integration capability.